ENOFLAG/writeups/cinsectsctf2019/python-foo.md

 # python-foo

-ython-foo was a tiny cli key-value store written in python, backed by a mongodb.
+python-foo was a tiny cli key-value store written in python, backed by a mongodb.
 It offered the commands `encrypt`, `decrypt`, `store` and `retrieve`.

 After a successful store, you received a random id, which you could supply in retrieve.